osmocom/osmo-gsm-tester/doc/README.txt

 Log in via SSH at least once to accept the BTS' host key.

+Jenkins Configuration

+(TODO: jenkins build slave details)

+When adding an entry to jenkins' known_hosts file, be aware that you need to add an actual RSA host key.
+Using 'ssh' to access the main unit may work, but jenkins will still fail to access it in the absence of a full RSA host key:

+  ssh-keyscan -H $my_main_unit_ip_addr >> ~jenkins/.ssh/known_hosts

 LAUNCHING A TEST RUN

 osmo-gsm-tester watches /var/tmp/osmo-gsm-tester for instructions to launch